 Pets are can be beneficial for everyone, and there’s a pet that suits everyone; whether you are a dog person through and through, or you prefer a buddie to a four-legged companion, they all help improve your life.
 Not only can they make your house livelier, they can help you get fit, they can help you stay on schedule, and they can even improve your mental health.
 For anyone struggling with mental illness, consider adopting a pet.

 They Help You Exercise

 Dogs are perfect for this benefit, since they need to be walked every day.
 You can get your heart moving even more by having your dog chase the ball around!
-This exercise helps you get out of the house, enjoy some sunshine, and benefit from all the good that exercise does for you.
+This exercise helps you get out of the house, enjoy some sunshine, and they can help you get fit.
 Between the outdoors and the exercise, your mood and health will improve, and it will help you fight any mental illness like depression.
 Being outside, particularly in wooded or rural areas, can also help you keep calm and relax.

 Exercising your dog will also help you lower your blood pressure, your cholesterol levels, and improve your immune system.
 Dog owners have incredibly active and healthy lifestyles, which is one of the ways owning a pet can help you improve your mental health.